-The advantage Israel had was its air force.
-Indeed, the Chief of Staff’s first call was to the IAF commander, who decided to concentrate efforts on the Syria front, where the IAF would implement the plan code-named Gore (Butt) aimed at destroying Syrian airfields, similar to Operation Focus in the Six-Day War.
-After that, the plan code-named Dogman to destroy surface-to-air missiles would be carried out on the same front.
-In fact, the IAF had wanted to implement Dogman first, but the heavy cloud cover over the Syrian missile batteries made this impossible.
-The two plans were to have been completed within three hours, both to establish aerial superiority in Syria’s airspace and to assist IDF ground troops in stopping the Syrian army.
-The Chief of Staff wanted the attack to occur around 2 or 3 p.m., as a preemptive strike.
+Israel’s advantage was its air force.
+Indeed, Elazar’s first call was to the IAF commander, who decided to focus on Syria.
+Due to weather conditions, the IAF would first carry out operation “Gore” (Butt) to destroy Syrian airfields and then implement operation “Dogman” to destroy Syria’s surface-to-air missiles The goal was to establish aerial superiority and support ground troops to quickly halt the Syrian army.
+The preemptive strike was planned for the afternoon.

-On October 6 at 5:50 in the morning, Moshe Dayan met with the Chief of Staff, and other aides in the defense minister’s office.
-Chief of Staff Elazar presented to the defense minister the two most critical issues: a preemptive strike and a general call-up on the assumption that war was in the offing.
-Dayan spoke about a preemptive strike against Syria even if only Egypt was launching an attack, but noted that such a strike would occur only “with 5 minutes to spare” before the enemy’s attack.
-What Dayan meant by this is what is called a parallel counteroffensive, which is designed to disrupt the enemy’s action.
+On October 6 at 5:50 a.m., Dayan, Elazar, and others discussed two critical issues: a preemptive strike and a general call-up in anticipation of war.
+Dayan was open to a preemptive strike against Syria even if only Egypt launched an attack, but noted that such a strike would occur only “with 5 minutes to spare” before the enemy’s attack.
+Dayan was proposing a parallel counteroffensive designed to disrupt the enemy’s action.